 Small Business Loans for Native American-owned Businesses

-If you’re not able to qualify for a grant, a small business loan is your next best option.
+If you’re not able to qualify for a grant, a small business loan is your next best business financing option.
 Before you apply for a small business loan, understanding the metrics like interest rates, loan usage, and the repayment schedule is important since all these metrics can affect your small business.
 Here is a list of the best Native American small business loans for 2019:

 - Community Development Financial Institution (CDFI) Loans

-CDFIs are private nonprofit financial institutions that provide funding, investment, training, and mentorship to small businesses in economically deprived communities.
+CDFIs are private nonprofit financial institutions that provide business funding, investment, training, and mentorship to small businesses in economically deprived communities.
 U S. Treasury Department supervises these CDFIS and some of them are certified as “Native CDFIs,” Half of the CDFI’s activities are to serve Native Americans, Alaska Natives, and Native Hawaiians.
 The main purpose of these CDFIs is to provide these distressed communities with an alternative to traditional lending.

 Native American-owned businesses find it hard to secure funding via mainstream banks due to bad credit score, lack of adequate financial resources, and seclusion from thriving communities.
 CDFIs provide short and medium-term business loans with terms up to five years at an interest rate ranging from 6% to 36%.
 The lower end rates are what a traditional lender would charge to businesses.

 - S. Department of the Interior Indian Loan Guarantee Program

-The U.S. Department of the Interior (DOI) provides funding to Native American-owned businesses via an Indian Loan Guarantee Program.
+The U.S. Department of the Interior (DOI) provides business funding to Native American-owned businesses via an Indian Loan Guarantee Program.
 These loan programs provide long-term loans at a lower interest rate to federally recognized American Indian and Alaska Native tribes and individuals enrolled in such tribes.
 In order to qualify, the business owner must have a 51% share in ownership, with a 20% down payment and the product/service must assist the economy of the tribal area or the reservation.

 You can use the loan amount for almost any purpose including working capital, business acquisition or upgrades, and refinancing.
 Corporations with multiple owners can access higher loan amounts and $500,000 for solopreneurs with the government guaranteeing up to 90% of the loan amount.